-Azure Defender Incident Management
+Microsoft Defender for Cloud Incident Management

-Azure Sentinel Incident Management
+Microsoft Sentinel Incident Management

-Azure Sentinel is the SIEM system that cloud security analysts use to monitor the alerts coming out of all the tools in the preceding sections.
+Microsoft Sentinel is the SIEM system that cloud security analysts use to monitor the alerts coming out of all the tools in the preceding sections.
 You will be asked about managing incidents in the Sentinel investigation graph and using Sentinel to find additional incident information.

-Azure Sentinel Security Tools
+Microsoft Sentinel Security Tools

-The Azure Sentinel section also includes content about tools used to respond to and enhance incident management.
+The Microsoft Sentinel section also includes content about tools used to respond to and enhance incident management.
 You will see questions about hunting with queries, running automation with playbooks, and discovering more about the data with workbooks.

 Changes Based on Results from the Beta